glowkeeper/P3D/docs/labs/week5Session1.md

 ## 3D Spatial Sound

-Below, you will add a simple attenuated 3D sound to the fire so that its volume increases and decreases as your FPC gets closer or moves further away.
+Below, you will add a simple attenuated 3D sound to the fire so that its volume increases and decreases as your first person controller (FPC) gets closer or moves further away.

 ### Adding Some Sound to the Fire